Fragment of flag Nelson flew at Trafalgar sells for almost 300,000 pounds

 "It was used as part of the great ceremonial funeral of Nelson after his death at the battle.
 And pieces of it were broken up and kept by the loyal sailors who had lost their very, very deeply loved commander."

-The last surviving complete Union Jack flag flown at the battle fetched 384,000 pounds in 2009, more than twenty times its estimated price.
+The last surviving complete Union Jack flag flown at the battle fetched £384,000 pounds in 2009, more than 20 times its estimated price.

 The battle of Trafalgar was a naval clash that took place in 1805, and saw the British defeat a numerically superior French and Spanish fleet.
 Nelson was fatally wounded during the battle, which cemented his status as a national hero in Britain.